hemidactylus/flaskbiblio/README.md

 > Consider whether to handle differently the pagination issue (which does not scale well like it is)

-There is a nice import script to import from a formatted `csv` file: it proceeds in three steps, guiding the user through some of the inconsistencies and warning involved.
+There is a nice **import script** to import from a formatted `csv` file: it proceeds in three steps, guiding the user through some of the inconsistencies and warning involved.

-If authors or books are inserted (or edited) with name (or title) very similar to existing ones, a warning is raised and the user is asked to confirm her intentions before completing the insertion (this behaviour can be configured away on a per-user basis).
+If authors or books are inserted (or edited) with name (or title) very **similar to existing ones**, a warning is raised and the user is asked to confirm her intentions before completing the insertion (this behaviour can be configured away on a per-user basis).

-User settings page to customize interface.
+**User settings** page to customize interface.

 > A separate setting to enable/disable similarity-checks.
 It can also be, in the future, a similarity-severity slider.

 ## Major TODOs

+Author notes
 > Authors should bear a `notes` field for any use the librarian deems appropriate.

+MultiHousees
 > **MultiHouses**: a single db dealing with multiple users and multiple houses.
 Each book is `registered` to
 > a single house, each user is attached to _her_ house.
 When editing, she can edit everything
 > but gets a warning when touching somebody else's stuff.
 Books she inserts can only belong to her house.
 > User house is set in the settings page.
 Still, this does not interfere with the `in-house` settings.

+RewriteEdits
 > The whole handling of the edit endpoints is very cumbersome and bears
 > some code duplication.
 Consider rewriting the whole of it (also
 > including the confirm-checkbox) with more reuse!

+BetterConversions
 > Also make the request-to-arguments and form-to-request conversions more uniform
 > and streamlined.

+Similarity
 > Outsource the similar-thing issue completely to a separate module,
 > and perhaps implement digram vector space for more sensible behaviour.

+Deploy
 > Deploy on a real server (apache, nginx, lighty, etc)

+AddreplaceAutomate
 > in the two `addreplace` calls, when updating: the list of attributes must be cleverly handled instead
 > of doing, as is done now, a lot of explicit member copies.

+MoreStats
 > More advanced statistics (all transactionally handled) in the logged users' homepage.
 > E.g. book breakdown per genre, or percentage and number of books that are out